 Legend has it that in orbit around the Earth is a mysterious, dark object which dates back perhaps 13 000 years.
 Its origin and purpose are inscrutable, dubbed the “Black Knight” this elusive satellite has allegedly been beaming signals towards the Earth and inspected by NASA astronauts yet only a few on Earth officially know of its existence.
 The origin of the ominous name is part of the enigma; it is impossible to discover who first called it this or indeed why.
 Humans have only in the last 60 years had the technology to launch a man-made object into space so what is the logical explanation of tales of an alien intruder on our doorstep?

 In the 1920s anomalous signals were again detected by amateur radio operators.
 These were originally of Earthly origin, but their timing was bizarre!
 A signal would be received then a second repeated signal received a few seconds later.
 These Long Delayed Echoes (LDEs) were difficult to explain in terms or radio waves bouncing off atmospheric layers.
 In 1973, Scotsman Duncan Lunan (1945-) went back to these signals to see if could make sense of them.
 Miraculously by plotting the delay times against the order in which the echoes were received he could create what appeared to be star charts and diagrams.
 By deciphering them Lunan decided that the signals were actually messages transmitted by a probe originally from the star Epsilon Böotes (Izar) which had been lurking near the Moon for the past 13 000 years.
-Lunan is not a professional astronomer but instead a science fiction author with a flair for outré ideas but nevertheless the name Black Knight is never mentioned by him; nor has he personally linked his Epsilon Böotes hypothesis with the Black Knight, others seem to be responsible for this.
+Lunan is not a professional astronomer but instead a science communicator and science fiction author with a flair for outré ideas but nevertheless the name Black Knight is never mentioned by him; nor has he personally linked his Epsilon Böotes hypothesis with the Black Knight, others seem to be responsible for this.
 (UPDATE: Mr Lunan has stated his position on the Black Knight story in the Comments section below.)